drinkbird/drinkbird.github.io/_posts/blog/2019-10-12-recommended-books-for-software-developers.md

   - realworldfp
 ---

 {% capture intro %}
 <div class="collection-anchor" id="collection-top"></div>

-These hand-picked book collections have helped my skyrocket my career in the Software Industry.
-Apart from pushing me to become a better professional, they have also inspired me to pursue personal goals and overall achieve more in life.
-This intro used to be much longer, and all the book descriptions used to be in this page, but I have decided to move [my thoughts on books](#thoughts) to the end and book descriptions at their respective collection's page.
+These hand-picked book collections have helped me skyrocket my career in the Software Industry.
+Apart from pushing me to become a better professional, they have also inspired me to pursue personal goals and achieve more in life.
+This intro used to be much longer, and all the book descriptions used to be on this page, but I have decided to move [my thoughts on books](#thoughts) to the end and book descriptions to their respective collection's page.

 Whether you are a Software Engineer, DevOps Engineer, Architect or Manager, I guarantee that you can find something that deserves a spot in your personal book collection.
-Most of the books in this list I have read more than once, as the experiences I acquire between reads help me see that knowledge in a different light.
+I have read most of the books in this list more than once, as the experiences I acquire between reads help me see that knowledge in a different light.

 > You can only connect the dots looking backwards. -- Steve Jobs